Storm-WG/storm-spec/README.md

 storage conditions, however they face some counterparty risks, namely:
 1. If Alice due to some reason would not need the data anymore, Bob may not get paid
 2. If Bob provides data back to Alice on her request, Alice have no obligations to pay to Bob
-3. If Bob decides that the cost of storage exceeds the `reward` later (when the agreement is set), he may delete the data and Alice will be unable to receive them back even if she is still willing to pay.
+3. If Bob loses the data – or decides that the cost of storage exceeds the `reward` later (when the agreement is set), he may delete the data and Alice will be unable to receive them back even if she is still willing to pay.

 All these risks can be mitigated with a specially designed **storm payment channel**, created with a published **funding transaction** followed by partially-signed unpublished transactions containing special forms of Bitcoin script-based